-Although they can be welcome companions, dogs are still animals that may act aggressively towards people at any time and endanger our safety.
+Although they can be welcome companions, dogs can still act aggressively towards people at any time and endanger our safety.
 When dog attacks occur, they often leave victims with physical and emotional scars that are difficult to heal — especially for children, who suffer about half of all dog attacks in the country.
 In such instances, a dog bite lawsuit may be needed to compensate victims for losses caused by the attack.

-In the course of our careers, Although nothing can truly replace the peace of mind lost in an attack, we can seek full compensation for your pain and suffering, and help you begin the process of moving forward with your life.
+Although nothing can truly replace the peace of mind lost through a dog attack, we can seek full compensation for your pain and suffering, and can help you begin the process of moving forward with your life.

 Texas Dog Bite Law

-Texas law places the burden on dog bite victims to prove negligence on the owner’s part before recovering damages.
-This practice, known in TX as the “one bite rule,” is infamous for allowing a dog to bite ‘one’ person before the owner becomes liable for its behavior.
+Texas dog bite laws place the burden on dog bite victims to prove negligence on the owner’s part before recovering damages.
+This practice, known in Texas as the “one bite rule,” is infamous for allowing a dog to bite ‘one’ person before the owner becomes liable for its behavior.
 If you have been bitten by a dog, recovering damages may depend on whether your lawyer can prove the dog’s owner:

 - Had knowledge of the dog biting someone or acting aggressively in the past, or